 - Pharmacological management of diabetes, including insulin and non-insulin treatments

-- Improved options for insulin delivery and glucose monitoring
+- The latest advances in insulin delivery and glucose monitoring

-- Treating complications and comorbidities, including dyslipidemia, hypertension, peripheral vascular disease, cardiovascular disease, kidney disease, and the diabetic foot
+- Treating complications and comorbidities, including dyslipidemia, hypertension, obesity, peripheral vascular disease, cardiovascular disease, the diabetic foot, kidney disease, liver disease

 - Lifestyle interventions